All Around the APL

 Dates to Remember

-• The library will close at 1 PM on Wednesday, November 26 and will remain closed through the Thanksgiving holiday.
-We will be open Friday, Nov.
-28 for our regularly scheduled hours.
+• The library will close at 1 PM on Wednesday, December 31 and will be remained closed through the New Year's Holiday.
+We will be open Friday, January 2 for our regularly scheduled hours.

 CHILDRENS